Yashaskirnapure/simulated-cdc-pipeline/Readme.md

 ## Features Implemented

-- Captures inserts, updates, and deletes from the `orders` table.
+- Captures inserts, updates, and deletes from the tables.
 - Streams events in JSON format to Redpanda.
 - Java consumer prints CDC events in real-time.